patchshorts/cgodwin.io/src/posts/architecting-compute-engine-gcp-solutions.md

 #### Standard

 App Engine Standard is a serverless environment that runs on Google's compute engine.
 It is a fully managed PaaS that requires only code.
 There are no servers to manage.
-You simply upload your code and google detects how to build it and runs it on App Engine.
+You simply upload your code and Google detects how to build it and runs it on App Engine.

 ##### Standard Code Environments
 * Python 2.7, Python 3.7, Python 3.8, Python 3.9, and Python 3.10.